adamoudad/hashtag-annotator/README.md

 # Hashtag annotator for Twitter #
-Automatically annotates tweets with hashtags, if tweet is similar to other tweets annotated with the same hashtags.
+Automatically annotates a tweet with hashtag, if the tweet is similar to other tweets annotated with the same hashtags.

 # Scripts and pipeline #
 The pipeline in short is download data > train models > annotate tweet.